 We extracted age-depth models from CarboCAT Lite outputs.
 The age-depth models serve as functions H : L → T that connect the stratigraphic domain L with the time domain T. Given a model of trait evolution Mt in the time domain, we then define its stratigraphic expression as M ◦ H-1, which is the trait evolution observable in the stratigraphic column.
-This allows us to form triplets (h,t,m), where h is a stratigraphic position, t is the time when that position was formed, and m is the trait value describes the true evolutionary history at time t and can be observed at height h (Figure 1).
-The transformation using the age-depth model for a given location was done using the R package DAIME (Hohmann 2021).
+This allows us to form triplets (h,t,m), where h is a stratigraphic position, t is the time when that position was formed, and m is the trait value that describes the true evolutionary history at time t and can be observed at height h (Figure 1).
+The R package DAIME (Hohmann 2021) was used for age-depth transformations to sample time and depth domain at arbitrary points.
+The theoretical underpinning for the need of these transformations can be found in Hohmann (2021).
 For the (un)biased random walk models, we use Brownian drift as a continuous-time expansion.
 It is given by

 Xt=μ⋅t+σBt